diazgio/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] Archive
 - [ ] Sent Items

 #### Q87.
-You have been tasked with inviting 75 people to an event.
-You do not need to track whether or not they intend to attend. to save time, what should you do?

-- [ ] Use mail merge to send the invitations.
-- [x] Turn off Request Responses under Response Options.
-- [ ] Add "NRR (no response required)" to the subject line.
-- [ ] Add all recipients to the Bcc field.

-#### Q88.
 You opened an email message and Outlook is not displaying the included pictures.
 Why is this?

 - [ ] Outlook automatically converts email to HTML.
 - [ ] Outlook can display only pictures stored in JPG format.
 - [x] Pictures need to be downloaded
 - [ ] Outlook cannot show pictures in emails.

-#### Q89.
+#### Q88.
 What does the Work Offline (Windows) or Online/Offline toggle (Mac) do?

 - [ ] It stops incoming emails but allows outgoing emails.
 - [ ] It allows incoming emails but stops outgoing emails.
 - [ ] It disconnects the computer from the network.
 - [x] It disconnects Outlook from the server to stop incoming and outgoing emails.

-#### Q90.
+#### Q89.
 Which feature tags a person in an email thread and sends them a flagged message?

 - [ ] Permissions
 - [ ] Mail Tips
 - [x] Mentions
 - [ ] Share

-#### Q91.
+#### Q90.
 You want to share a file with collegues via email.
 Why is it a benefit to embed a link to the file in your email, rather than attach the actual file?

 - [ ] It takes up less space in their mailboxes.
 - [ ] It takes up less space in your mailbox.